Amir-Mallek/CP-Online-Coach/README.md

 # CP-Online-Coach
-Website that guides you in the competitive programming journey.
+Website that guides you in your competitive programming journey.